Care instructions

 • Very robust and easy to care for

-• The distinctive grain pattern becomes more intense over time.
+• Distinct grain becomes more intense over time

 • Benefits from regular oiling